mapbender/mapbender-starter/CONTRIBUTING.md

 # Submodules

-*Notice: this workflow is deprecated,
+*Notice: this workflow is deprecated.*

-This approach is used to develop and distribute Mapbender long time.
+*This approach is used to develop and distribute Mapbender long time.
-Course complexity and many changes in diverse bundles which located in diverse submodules was decided to change development workflow.*
+Course complexity and many changes in diverse bundles which located in diverse submodules was decided to change development workflow in the next release of [Mapbender].*

 ## Definition